-At the beginning of the semester in which the student plans to graduate, he/she must submit an Intent to Graduate form to the Neeley School Graduate Programs Office.
+Graduate Programs Office.
 Graduation requires a minimum of 2.75 cumulative GPA.
 Students who do not have a 2.75 average after completing the program have a maximum of two semesters to raise their average to this standard.

 MBA students are expected to complete all requirements within five years.
 MAc students are expected to complete all requirements within two years.
-Extension of time must be applied for in writing to the associate dean of graduate programs or MAc program director.
+Extension of time must be applied for in writing to the associate dean of graduate programs or PPA program director.
 Additional courses may be assigned to students who do not complete the degree within the time limit.